Tanzania Breweries Limited: 2000 - 2009

 In 2002, Diageo backed EABL acquired a 20% equity stake in TBL after it (EABL) signed license agreements with South African Breweries International and agreed to issue SABI a similar share Kenya Breweries Limited.
 In the agreement, SABI exited the Kenyan market while EABL exited the Tanzanian market by handing over its Kibo subsidiary to TBL.
 This partnership gave TBL 98% share of the market as by the year 2004.

-2010 to Date
+2010 to 2014

 In 2010, EABL ended this agreement with TBL with the option to buy a 51% stake in Serengeti Breweries, the second-biggest beer maker in Tanzania, and disposed its 20% stake in TBL for US$71.5 million through a secondary offer on the DSE in 2011.

 On March 14, 2013, the TBL acquired 60% of the share capital of Dar es Salaam based Darbrew Limited for TSh 8,816 million and obtained control of the company.

 As at March 31, 2013, TBL had a 74% market share of alcoholic beverages in Tanzania and was a major exporter of beer to Nile Breweries Limited of Uganda, Crown Beverage Limited of Kenya and Zambia Breweries Limited of Zambia all subsidiaries of SABMiller.

+2014 to Date

+In 2015 and 2016 TBL won employer of the Year Award, in 2015, 2016 and 2017 the Manufacturer of the Year and it is the Largest Taxpayer in Tanzania.

+Tanzania Breweries Limited (TBL) is the largest tax payers in form of corporate tax, excise duty and value added tax.
+The largest brewer in the land paid 472bn/- last year compared to 463bn/- in the prior year warranting the recognition of a largest tax payer in the country.